Mrs T. Farrington

 These visits and visitors, which provide valuable opportunities for learning through first-hand experience, are therefore an integral part of the curriculum and allow our children to make valuable connections between what they have learned in class and their first hand experiences in the real-world.

-At Shobnall Primary School we believe that the view of every pupil is important to ensure that we provide the best education possible.
+At Shobnall Primary & Nursery School we believe that the view of every pupil is important to ensure that we provide the best education possible.

 Documents and Useful Links

-Please see below a selection of documents that relate to the intent, implementation, and impact of mathematics teaching and learning at Shobnall Primary School.
-If you require any additional information relating to this subject, then please contact the subject leader, Miss Barker, via the school office email.
+Please see below a selection of documents that relate to the intent, implementation, and impact of mathematics teaching and learning at Shobnall Primary & Nursery School.
+If you require any additional information relating to this subject, then please contact the subject leader, Mrs Farrington, via the school office email.
 Click on the links below for useful resources too!